JeffreyBull76/CI_Project1/README.md

    * The form uses percentile width values and margins to remain centered
    * It's elements (labels & fields) are either inline or block depending on screen size to create a coherent layout at all sizes
    * It's content is responsive in terms of text and field size for smaller devices
-   * The form has had its functionality removed but a test was successfully completed prior to removal (see screenshot below) using the post method and CI address used in earlier projects
+   * The form has had its functionality removed and a very basic thank you page added to show it works as intended without ruining navigation flow.

 ![](assets/images/readme_images/Tidy_Village_Contactpage.jpg)